 When thinking about overall website performance, speed is key.
-There are a lot of ways to improve your website and application speed – and we cover different types of solutions at The Cloud Journey site.
+There are a lot of ways to improve your website and application speed.

 One way to optimize your website is by making it static.
 With a Cloud Files account, you can create a static website by using a CDN-enabled storage container.
 Your website can be hosted entirely from Cloud Files, without needing any servers.
 Hosting a static website on Cloud Files and the Akamai CDN gives your website incredibly quick load times and increases website reliability.